Bulk universality and quantum unique ergodicity for random band matrices in high dimensions: Proof of the main results

 \begin{defn} An auxiliary graph consists of vertices and double-line or solid edges between them, where \begin{itemize} \item every vertex represents a molecule, \item every double-line edge between vertices $x$ and $y$ represents a $B_{xy}$ factor and has scaling order 2, \item every solid edge represents a non-negative $\lambda$-bounded edge and has scaling order 1. \end{itemize} \end{defn}

 \begin{lemma} Let $\mathcal G$ be a normal graph.
-There exists an auxiliary graph $\wt{\mathcal G}$, whose vertices are representative atoms of the molecules in $\cal G$, such that if two molecules in $\cal G$ are connected by a $\dashed$ (resp. blue solid) edge, then their representative atoms are also connected by a double-line (resp. solid) edge in $\wt{\cal G}$.
-Furthermore, \be \mathcal G_{abs} \prec W^{-[\ord(\mathcal G) - \ord(\wt{\mathcal G})]\soe} \wt{\mathcal G}\,,\ee where $ {\cal G}_{{\rm abs}}$ is obtained by replacing each component (including edges, weights and coefficients) in $\cal G$ with its absolute value and ignoring all the $P$ or $Q$ labels (if any).
-Finally, if $G - m I$ is $\lambda$-bounded (resp. $(\Phi,\lambda)$-bounded), then so are the solid edges in $\wt{\mathcal G}$. \end{lemma} \begin{proof} We first choose a representative atom for each molecule in $\cal G$.
+Suppose $(G-m)$ is $\lambda$-bounded for a constant $\lambda\in [0,\soe)$.
+Then, for any constants $\tau,D>0$, there exists an auxiliary graph \smash{$\wt{\mathcal G}\equiv \wt{\mathcal G}(\tau)$}, whose vertices are representative atoms of the molecules in $\cal G$, such that if two molecules in $\cal G$ are connected by a $\dashed$ (resp. blue solid) edge, then their representative atoms are also connected by a double-line (resp. solid) edge in $\wt{\cal G}$.
+Furthermore, we have \be \mathcal G_{\abs} \prec W^{-[\ord(\mathcal G) - \ord(\wt{\mathcal G})](\soe-\lambda)+ \tau} \wt{\mathcal G} + W^{-D}\, ,\ee where $ {\cal G}_{{\rm abs}}$ is obtained by replacing each component (including edges, weights, and the coefficient) in $\cal G$ with its absolute value and ignoring all the $P$ or $Q$ labels (if any).
+Finally, if $(G - m)$ is $\lambda$-bounded (resp. $(\Phi,\lambda)$-bounded), then so are the solid edges in $\wt{\mathcal G}$. \end{lemma} \begin{proof} We first choose a representative atom for each molecule in $\cal G$.
 Then, the key to the proof is to show that all diffusive and $\lambda$-bounded (or $(\Phi,\lambda)$-bounded) edges between two molecules can be bounded by double-line and $\lambda$-bounded (or $(\Phi,\lambda)$-bounded) solid edges between their representative atoms.
-After that, the local structures inside molecules will provide some $W$ factors that contribute to $W^{-[\ord(\mathcal G) - \ord(\wt{\mathcal G})]\soe}$ in \eqref{G_by_auxG}.
-The detailed reduction procedure has been described in the proof of Lemma 6.10 of \cite{BandI}, so we omit the details. \end{proof}
+Our proof basically follows that of \cite[Lemma 6.10]{BandI}, and, for the convenience of the reader, we give more details below.

+In the following proof, we fix a small constant $\tau>0$ and a large constant $D>0$.
+Suppose there are $\ell$ internal molecules $\cal M_i$, $1\le i \le \ell$, and we choose one atom $x_i$ in each $\cal M_i$ as a representative.
+For simplicity of notations, we will use ``$\al\sim_{\cal M} \beta$" to denote that ``atoms $\al$ and $\beta$ belong to the same molecule".
+For any $y_i\sim_{\cal M}x_i$, it suffices to assume that \be |y_i-x_i|\le W^{1+\tau/2}, \ee because otherwise the graph is smaller than $W^{-D}$.